shipshapecode/tether/docs/intro.md

 We are moving where the DOM node is, so if you have CSS which styles elements within the offset parent, you may see some rendering changes.
 Also note that this optimization works best if the scroll parent is the offset parent.
-In other words, **the scroll parent should be position relative, fixed or absolute.**
+In other words, **the scroll parent should be made position relative, fixed or absolute to enable this optimization.**

-If you do have stylistic changes which occur when the element is moved, you might want to disable this optimization.
+If you do see stylistic changes occur when the element is moved, you might want to disable this optimization.
 You can do that by setting `optimizations.moveElement` to false.